Medication Management For Seniors

 #5 – Keep an Updated Medication List

 Keep a highly-visible medication list in your home.
 A detailed list helps older adults remember which medications they’re taking, when to take them, what their interactions are, and when a refill is necessary.
 They also make a handy resource for new doctors, pharmacists, and caregivers so they can get up to speed quickly with medication regimens.
+And make sure a friend or a family member has a copy of this list too.

 When a cycle of medication is completed or a medication expires, it must be disposed of properly.
 Too many unused half-empty prescription bottles around the house can be confusing and lead to accidentally taking the wrong medication.

 According to the FDA, the best method for disposing of unused medication is to return it.
-The DEA has a database for drop-off locations for unused prescriptions.
+The DEA has a database for drop-off locations for drop-off locations for unused prescriptions.
 Pharmacies may also be able to take back unused medication.
 Ask your pharmacist if they have a medication disposal receptacle or a mail-in program to safely dispose of drugs.

 Medication can also be disposed of at home.
 Some medications should be flushed down the toilet, especially those that can be abused or may result in death if taken incorrectly.
 Other medications should be crushed, mixed with a substance such as dirt or cat litter, and thrown into the trash.
 This method ensures that your unused medication cannot harm others.
 When disposing of prescription bottles, be sure to scratch out all personally identifiable information to protect against potential identity theft.
+In no case should you ever give a friend or family member any of your medicine as it may harm them.

 Medication management doesn’t have to be difficult.
 There are many technologies and resources available to make managing and organizing multiple prescriptions easy.
 Building mindful medication practices contribute to both your wellbeing and a longer, healthier life.
 Formulating a comprehensive medication management plan can save time, provide peace of mind, and ensure you are safe from medication errors.